apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 For projects that were created with the cordova CLI:

-1. Update the `cordova` CLI version - see The Command-line Interface
+1. Update the `cordova` CLI version.
+See The Command-line Interface.

 2. Run `cordova platform update wp8` (or `wp7`, per the platforms you added to your project).

 For projects not created with the cordova CLI, run: